 The Government’s Action Plan will help accelerate the growth of Startups throughout India, across all important sectors – in Tier 1, 2 and 3 cities, including semi-urban and rural areas – and includes promoting entrepreneurship among SCs/STs and women communities.

-The 19-point Action Plan, organized by the Department of Industrial Policy & Promotion (DIPP), focuses both on restricting hindrances and promoting faster growth by way of:
+The 19-point Action Plan, organized by the Department for Promotion of Industry and Internal Trade (DPIIT), focuses both on restricting hindrances and promoting faster growth by way of:

 Startup India is about creating prosperity in India.
 Many enterprising people who dream of starting their own business lack the resources to do so.
 As a result, their ideas, talent and capabilities remain untapped – and the country loses out on wealth creation, economic growth and employment.

 Startup India will help boost entrepreneurship and economic development – by ensuring that people who have the potential to innovate and start their own business are encouraged – with proactive support and incentives at multiple levels.